m4merg/EphaGen/README.md

 HOW TO READ OUTPUT FILES

 EphaGen will produce two output files: general sensitivity analysis results in tsv format and VCF with probabilities for each mutation from input VCF file.
 The first line from general sensitivity analysis results contains mean coverage across all mutation sites from input VCF and .
-Each further line contain results on downsample analysis: based on selected read fraction random sampling of reads from input BAM file is performed and sensitivity analysis invoked - mean sensitivity and standard deviation are written for each read fraction.
+Each further line contain results on downsample analysis: based on selected read fraction random sampling of reads from input BAM file is performed and sensitivity analysis invoked - mean sensitivity is written for each read fraction.
 Output VCF file copies the input VCF files, but INFO section is rewritten.